Debangliu123/AVFuseFormer/README.md

 |  1–2  | The speakers mainly maintain frontal facial poses.                         |
 |  3–5  | The speakers exhibit varying degrees of side-facing poses and head motion. |

-These examples illustrate the separation capability of AVFuseFormer under both relatively controlled frontal-view conditions and more challenging scenarios involving pose variations and head movement.
+These examples demonstrate the separation capability of AVFuseFormer under both relatively controlled frontal-view conditions and more challenging scenarios involving pose variations and head movements.

 ---